amirghaffari/many-to-many-relationship-slick/README.md

 This example illustrates how to implement a many-to-many relationship with [Slick](https://www.playframework.com/documentation/2.6.x/PlaySlick) in [Play Framework](https://www.playframework.com).

 This application is a library search engine developed in Bootstrap, Play Framework, and Slick.
 The following data model is implemented in the H2 Database Engine using [evolution scripts](https://www.playframework.com/documentation/2.6.x/Evolutions).
-The application provides paging, filtering, and sorting functionalities.
+The application provides paging, filtering, sorting, and authentication functionalities.

 Database calls are blocking and wrapping them in Futures does not make them non-blocking.
 Futures only makes them run in a different thread.
 All actions in Play Framework use the default thread pool.
 Thus, this example uses another thread pool (`database.dispatcher`) for database calls.